manuel-192/m-repo-info/README.md

 ```
 sudo pacman -Syyu
 ```
-This command should show also the new package database files (that you added).
+This command should show also the new package database files that you added.
 ## Troubleshooting
 In case of any error, please check that you have copied the repo definitions exactly as they are above.
 And check that the installed gpg key was correct.<br>
 You can see what gpg keys you have installed with: